MicrosoftDocs/mixed-reality/enthusiast-guide/tracking-system.md

 ## How much light is enough light?

 A good rule of thumb is if you can comfortably move around in the environment without feeling it is too dark and if you can observe the features on another persons face from across the room, then the tracking system probably has enough light.
+Bear in mind there is such thing as too much light - if you are looking into the sun, the cameras can get saturated and then won't be able to track reliably.

 ## What is the recommended amount of environmental features?